amortega09/SINDy-for-Chemical-Kinetics/README.md

 ### **`data_generation.py`**
 Simulates a realistic experimental scenario by:

-- **Ground truth system**: 3-species nonlinear chemical reaction for a batch isothermal reactor:
+- Ground truth system: 3-species nonlinear chemical reaction for a batch isothermal reactor:

 -dA/dt = -0.15*A - 0.02*A*B + 0.01*B